aaronbembenek/making-formulog-fast/artifact/README.md

 This is the output we received on the resource-constrained Ubuntu server (using the x86 Docker image):

 ```
-XXX
+dminor/all-10
+	compile-reorder 11.82s
+	compile-unbatched 8.10s
+	interpret-reorder 23.36s
+	interpret-unbatched 16.93s
+scuba/polyglot
+	scuba 95.80s
+	compile 425.79s
+symex/shuffle-4
+	klee 56.60s
+	compile-reorder 1.32s
+	compile-unbatched 1.12s
+	interpret-reorder 4.32s
+	interpret-unbatched 3.91s
 ```

-Formulog does not perform as strongly here due to the low number of cores on the server (only 4 vCPUs); however, you can see that it still beats klee by a wide margin in the symex experiment.
+Formulog does not perform as strongly here due to the low number of cores on the server (only 4 vCPUs); however, you can see that it still beats KLEE by a wide margin in the symex experiment.

 ### Experiment #2: Count SLOC for Eager Evaluation Implementations